Dimitri-Sumin/facebook-campaign-revenue-analysis/README.md

 - Single advertising account, so findings may not generalize across accounts or industries
 - Campaign scaling recommendations are directional because acquisition cost data is unavailable
 - LTV values are treated as monetary value units, but the dataset does not specify the underlying currency or whether LTV represents gross revenue, net revenue, or profit-adjusted value
+- Campaign tier thresholds are heuristic and dataset-specific; they should be validated with spend, CAC, ROAS, margin, and business targets before operational use

 ## Deliverables